Submit Your Game

 Over time, games are randomly assigned to even more judges, to ensure a breadth of opinion.
 Judges are able to communicate with one another to recommend games, schedule multiplayer sessions, and raise any technical issues directly with a game's developer.
 They also use this opportunity to debate the positives and negatives of specific titles.
 After judges are finished recommending the games they have been assigned, they are free to explore the rest of the entered games and vote for any additional game they believe deserves a recommendation.

 At the end of this 'large' judging period, we then enter a jurying phase.
-There is a different jury for each award, made up of subject matter experts - except the Audience Award, which is chosen by public vote.
+There is a different jury for each award, made up of subject matter experts - except for the Audience Award, which is chosen by public vote, and the Seumas McNally Grand Prize, which is chosen and voted on by members across every jury pool.
 The juries are given access to the total number of recommendations each game received for their particular category by our first-round judges.
 They also receive another metric that they look at: a percentage that represents how many recommendations each game got from its assigned judges.
 This helps to bring less well-known titles to light and guards against judges simply 'swarming' games they might have already heard of.

-Each jury, made up of 7-15 members, takes another 4-6 weeks to play and discuss the games in private.
+Each jury, made up of 7-10 members, takes another month or so to play and discuss the games in private.
 At the end of this discussion, each individual juror puts forward their list of nominations for the specific award they are judging - as many or as few as they like (often called 'approval voting').

 These nominations may include the games that received many recommendations from the judges, but often includes games entered into the festival with fewer recommendations as well.
 (Think of the juries as film festival panels, such as the one that gives out the Cannes Palme D'Or).
 The jury nominations are then tallied, and the games which received the most nominations are then decided as the finalists and honorable mentions.